- News & Events

 Please see the beginning of my book:

-Environmental Research in the Northeast Kula Ring.
+Trees, Knots and Outriggers: Environmental Knowledge in the Northeast Kula Ring.

 Entering the fall of my years—I started at UVa during the 1976-77 academic year—I have thoroughly enjoyed my teaching and research and value both for personal and professional reasons.
 Sprinkled among my primary teaching and research obligations I have participated in or organized a series of conferences, the two Kula Conferences (1978 at Cambridge University, 1982 at UVa) and most recently, with Carlos Mondragón from El Colegio de México and Wang Mingming from Beijing University, two workshops called ‘Ecology and Time Systems in Australasia and the Americas: New approaches to value systems and calendrical transformations across the Pacific Rim.’
 These were held at UVa (2009) and Beijing University (2011) (See here for Programs).